zdfowler/cybr8420-project/code_review.md

 Manual code review strategy
 ---
-Zac will perform the manual code review strategy, since he has more Javascript experience and Keeweb's logic uses Javascript.
+Zac will perform the manual code review, since he has more Javascript experience and Keeweb's logic uses Javascript.
 The manual strategy will look at the misuse cases and the threat models to create a list of potential vulnerabilities.
 Any vulnerabilities found will be documented and listed under the "Keeweb Vulnerabilities" section.<br/>